FAQs for parents, guardians and families

 New students are strongly encouraged to live on campus.
 In addition to the friendships that develop, students living in residence halls more readily make connections to the academic community.
 Research shows that students who live on campus have higher grade point averages and are more likely to graduate than their off-campus peers.

 Many students find campus living more rewarding when they can live with students who share their interests, lifestyle or academic commitment.
-A learning community is a unique residential experience that creates social, cultural, academic and/or leadership opportunities both in the classroom and across campus.
+A living-learning community is a unique residential experience that creates social, cultural, academic and/or leadership opportunities both in the classroom and across campus.
+The application is due April 15.

 Can students choose their own roommates?

 Students can request a particular roommate when they complete the housing contract.
-We generally can match mutually requested roommates provided information is received by the end of May.
-Students indicate their preferences for roommates, visitation patterns, learning communities and special accommodations on the housing contract.
+We generally can match mutually requested roommates provided contracts and roommate requests are received by the end of May.
+Students indicate their preferences for roommates, visitation patterns, living-learning communities and special accommodations on the housing contract.

 When are housing contracts available?